imns1ght/SSBenchmark/README.md

 * [Make](https://www.gnu.org/software/make/)

 ## Compiling
-You can use the Makefile, just enter in your terminal:
+You can use the Makefile.
+In the root directory of the project, enter:

 ```bash
 make